FreshHD-droid/React-Tutorial/README.md

 # React-Tutorial
-This is my code for the Tic-Tac-Teo Game from ReactJS
+This is my code for the Tic-Tac-Teo Game from ReactJS Docs